About Managing a Single Directory Contact

 A warning window will ask if you’re sure.

 Deleting a contact from the directory removes them from the directory and all of the mailing lists they are in.
-Once you delete a contact, they are irretrievable.
+Once you delete a contact, it is irretrievable.

 Once you’ve selected the contact(s) you wish to delete, click the dropdown and select Delete Contact.